 Students who wish to enrol in the collaborative specialization must apply to and be admitted to both the doctoral program in one of the collaborating graduate units and the collaborative specialization.
-Upon successful completion of the doctoral degree requirements of the participating home graduate unit and the collaborative specialization, students receive the notation “Completed Collaborative Specialization in Ancient and Medieval Philosophy” on their transcript and parchment.
+Upon successful completion of the doctoral degree requirements of the participating home graduate unit and the collaborative specialization, students will receive the notation “Completed Collaborative Specialization in Ancient and Medieval Philosophy” on their transcript.

 Interested students should contact the director and the graduate coordinator of the unit in which they intend to register.

 All applicants must meet the admission criteria of the unit through which they wish to enrol.

 Students must fulfil the normal requirements of the PhD in their home unit.

 Students will normally concentrate in either ancient or medieval philosophy, though it is not necessary to indicate such specialization formally.
 Their plan of study must also be approved by the collaborative specialization committee and must include the following elements:

 1.0 full-course equivalent (FCE) in some area of philosophy other than the history of philosophy.

 Successful completion of the proseminar (AMP 2000Y).

 A language competence examination at the appropriate level (in at least one of Greek, Classical or Medieval Latin, or Arabic, as relevant) consisting of unseen translation must be successfully completed before the major field or area examinations are first attempted.